 Sellers can only send permitted emails to ask for review/feedback or where personal contact is necessary.
 Instead, they can no longer submit thanks for ordering, shipment updates, etc.

 Develop a contact list with emails

 As the buyer-seller messaging system and third-party automated services have become limited, you must look for other ways to get in touch with your clients.

-Keep in mind that as long as they buy your goods via Amazon, they are Amazon’s clients.
+Remember that they are Amazon’s clients as long as they buy your goods via Amazon.
 So to get past the hurdle, you need to develop your brand off Amazon, and one of the most efficient ways to do that is by making your email list.

 Fortunately, there are several options to come up with a mailing list.
 For example, you can make one through social media or create a blog that requests shoppers to subscribe.
 Another common way is to add extra inserts into existing items, encouraging customers to join your list.

 Once you have an email list, you can ask for reviews from those who have bought goods from you.

 Product inserts might be helpful when reminding clients to share a review.
 However, you should be careful not to give any if/then statements in your text on the insert.
 For instance, when AMZ customers leave reviews, some will get a lifetime extended warranty.